 Raised vegetable gardens are also effective for growing edibles in small gardens.
 If you don’t want to invest in the kits available in the market, you can use wood, sleepers, or bricks to frame the beds.

 Use good-quality soil to fill the beds and then add the crops.
 Plant the crops in neat rows or any pattern you think will look aesthetic.
 You can also sow in some companion plants.
 Rotate the crops to keep away pests and diseases.

 Vertical vegetable gardens are another way to make the most of small spaces.
 You can choose to plant climbing crops.
 If the space has fences or walls, cover them with twine or wire to support peas, beans, espaliered fruit, etc. You can also attach pots to a wall, use multi-tiered plant stands, or invest in a commercial living wall setup.
 Learn more on how to build a retaining wall on a slope.

 5. Use Old Tyres and Plastic Bottles

 You can recycle old plastic bottles and tyres lying around as containers to plant herbs and small veggies.
 It gives a refreshing look to your garden as well as helps you recycle.

 How To Maintain Your Small Vegetable Garden?

-Once you have figured out how to start a small vegetable garden from scratch, it’s time to do a little research on how to take care of your crops.
+Once you have figured to start a small vegetable garden from scratch, it’s time to do a little research on how to take care of your crops.

 - Water: Water your plants regularly.
 However, be careful not to overwater your plants as this may lead to rot.
-The water requirement may vary according to the plants you have grown.
 It is advisable to water the roots of the plant and avoid the bloom and foliage to keep the plants healthy.